 Why is this?
-And perhaps more importantly, in a similar situation, how can you avoid finding yourself uninsured or underinsured?
+And perhaps more importantly, how can you avoid finding yourself uninsured or underinsured?

-While homeowner’s insurance is an incredibly nuanced—and some might say boring—topic, we’re going to make finding answers about hurricane-related coverage as easy as asking four simple questions.
+While homeowner’s insurance is an incredibly nuanced topic, we’ll make finding answers as easy as asking four simple questions.

 Question 1: What Type of Policy Do You Have?

 The basics: While there are technically eight different types of homeowner’s insurance policies, the Insurance Information Institute reports that the most commonly used are: